Peter Conefrey: Biography

 Conefrey is often credited with launching the anti-jazz campaign by organising a demonstration in Mohill on 1 January 1934, though it may have been a collaboration of several clergy who were members of the Gaelic League organisation.
 Several thousand marched in support.
-Speeches were presided over by Mohill's Canon Masterson who led with proclaiming Jazz was a treat to civilisation in and religion in Ireland and to the only two aspects that had survived the 1691 Treaty of Limerick; "Irish music" and "Irish faith"; and any man defiling those was the worst form of traitor and a threat to the Irish nation.
-Support occurred from various leaders; head of state Éamon de Valera supported the aims of promoting Irish music and curtailing excessively late festivities whilst judiciously avoiding explicit condemnation of Jazz music.
+Speeches were presided over by Mohill's Canon Masterson who led with proclaiming Jazz was a threat to civilisation and religion in Ireland and to the only two aspects that had survived the 1691 Treaty of Limerick; "Irish music" and "Irish faith"; and any man defiling those was the worst form of traitor and a threat to the Irish nation.
+Support occurred from various leaders; head of state Éamon de Valera supported the aims of promoting Irish music and curtailing excessively late festivities while judiciously avoiding explicit condemnation of Jazz music.
 The event concluded with a Ceili dance.

 Conefrey also called for legislation for dances to finish at 11pm.
 He claimed "Jazz" was a bigger problem than drunkenness or landlordism, and called on the main political parties, Fianna Fáil and Fine Gael, to set aside their differences and "Put down this Jazz".

-In February 1934, Conefrey chaired a meeting of the South Leitrim Executive of the Gaelic League at Ballinamore and appeared to accuse the Gardai of being involved with holding all-night Jazz dances with the accusation they had even held some dances since the commencement of the anti-Jazz campaign.
+In February 1934, Conefrey chaired a meeting of the South Leitrim Executive of the Gaelic League at Ballinamore and appeared to accuse the Gardai of involvement with the holding all-night Jazz dances with the accusation they had even held some dances since the commencement of the anti-Jazz campaign.
 Though Conefrey's anti-jazz campaign faded during 1934, it kindled debate that led to the Catholic Church lobbying the state to introduce the Public Dance Halls Act 1935, which restricted dances of all forms to 11pm and required public licenses for dances to be issued by a district judge.
-The act even affected traditional music, with gatherings of neighbours for Irish music sessions also being affected.
+The act even affected traditional music, and gatherings of neighbours for Irish music sessions were also affected.